7 Traits of Adult Children Who had a Narcissistic Parent

 Therapy offers a safe space for you to explore your past and understand the dynamics of your upbringing.
 Anxiety therapy, depression therapy, and trauma therapy are among the types of care that can help you develop strategies for healing and growth.

 If you are considering getting some extra support, we are here for you.
-Trust Mental Health has a team of BIPOC therapists that offer mental health therapy in California.
+Trust Mental Health has a team of BIPOC therapists that offer mental health therapy in San Jose, California.
 Our experienced therapists offer anxiety therapy, trauma therapy, depression therapy, and therapy for teens.
 View our full range of services here.
 Contact us today for a free 15 minute consultation.
 We will match you with a therapist who is best suited to your needs.

 FAQs